Zelenskyy calls liberation of Kherson 'beginning of the end'

 KHERSON, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy made a triumphant visit to the newly liberated city of Kherson on Monday, hailing the Russian withdrawal as the “beginning of the end of the war” but also acknowledging the heavy price Ukrainian soldiers are paying in their grinding effort to push back the invading force.

-The retaking of Kherson was one of Ukraine’s biggest successes in nearly nine months since the invasion.
+The retaking of Kherson was one of Ukraine’s biggest successes in the nearly nine months since Moscow’s invasion.
 It served another stinging blow to the Kremlin and could become a springboard for further advances into occupied territory.

-Zelenskyy walked the streets of the city Monday, just hours after warning in his nightly video address of booby traps and mines left behind by the Russians before their retreat.
+But large parts of eastern and southern Ukraine are still under Russian control, and the city of Kherson itself remains within reach of Moscow’s shells and missiles.
+Meanwhile, heavy fighting continued elsewhere in the country, with Ukraine reporting several civilian casualties.

+Zelenskyy walked the streets of Kherson on Monday, awarding medals to soldiers and posing with them for selfies — and striking a defiant note.

 “This is the beginning of the end of the war,” he said.
 “We are step by step coming to all the temporarily occupied territories.”